How to Sharpen a New Garden Hoe

 Be sure to keep it moving so that you don’t overheat any one spot on the blade.
 4) After you’ve gone over the entire blade, inspect it for any burrs or rough spots.
 If necessary, go back over those areas with your Dremel until they’re smooth.

-See also How Do You Sharpen a Garden Hoe
+See also How to Replace a Garden Hoe Handle

 5) Finally, use a wire brush attachment on your Dremel to clean off any metal shavings that may have accumulated on the blade during sharpening.
 And that’s it!